michaelplanknz/structured-inference/README.md

  # How to use this repository

-The root directory contains the top-level Matlab scripts *main.m* and *fitUserData.m$.
+The root directory contains the top-level Matlab scripts *main.m* and *fitUserData.m*.

 The sub-directory /models/ contains model-specific functions that define the models studied in the article and the sub-directory /functions/ contains other functions called by the main script.